centminmod/validate-emails/readme.md

 To reduce potential 3rd party email verification API costs, this script also supports [Cloudflare HTTP Forward Proxy Cache With KV Storage](#cloudflare-http-forward-proxy-cache-with-kv-storage) for both per email check and [bulk file](#emaillistveirfy-bulk-file-api-cloudflare-cache-support) API check results to be temporarily cached and return the email verification status codes at the Cloudflare CDN and Cloudflare Worker KV storage level.

+Email verification results can also be optionally saved to [Amazon AWS S3 and Cloudflare R2 object storage](#s3-storage-support) for long term storage and retrieval.

 The `validate_emails.py` email validation script was written by George Liu (eva2000) for his paid consulting clients usage.
 The below is public documentation for the script.

 ## Features
 - Validates email addresses using syntax, DNS and SMTP checks
 - Validates `-f` from email address's SPF, DKIM, DMARC records and logs them for troubleshooting mail deliverability
+- Optionally save your email verification results to [S3 object storage providers - Cloudflare R2 or Amazon S3](#s3-storage-support)
 - Support local self-hosted email verification + [API support](#api-support) for:
   - [EmailListVerify](https://centminmod.com/emaillistverify) [[example](#emaillistverify-1), [bulk API](#emaillistverify-bulk-file-api)]
   - [MillionVerifier](https://centminmod.com/millionverifier) [[example](#millionverifier), [bulk API](#millionverifier-bulk-file-api)]